satyy/priority-queue/README.md

 ```

 ## About Application
+- This Priority queue implementation supports object of any type which implements **Comparable** interface and can be compared.
-This application is congigured to store String objects in the priority queue.
+- This application is configured to store **String** objects in the priority queue.

 ### Build and Run
 1. Checkout repo.